dovadyah/node-rest-api/README.md

 ## A small API for products and orders.

 We are creating a small API that allows use to acces two resources: products and orders.
-We setup error and CORS handling, and practice modular programming with the use of node modules.
+We integrate error and CORS handling, and practice modular programming with the use of node modules.
-We are also utilizing MongoDB for permanent storage.
+We are also integrating MongoDB for permanent storage.

 #### Products Endpoint